Getting started with GATK4

 - If you need help, read the User Guide and ask questions on the forum.

 Most GATK4 tools have fairly simple software requirements: a Unix-style OS and Java 1.8.
 However, a subset of tools have additional R and/or Python dependencies.
 These dependencies (as well as the base system requirements) are described in detail here.
 So we strongly recommend using the Docker container system, if that's an option on your infrastructure, rather than a custom installation.
 All released versions of GATK4 can be found as prepackaged container images in Dockerhub here.
-If you can't use Docker, do yourself a favor and use the Conda environment we provide to manage dependencies.
+If you can't use Docker, do yourself a favor and use the Conda environment that we provide to manage dependencies, as described in the github repository README.
+If you run into a pip error and also recently updated your Mac OS, then see this solution.

 You will also need Python 2.6 or greater to run the